goodeggs/resource-schema/README.md

 ### queryParams: Object

 Define query parameters for this resource.
-Note, you could define these directly on the schema, but some people prefer to separate query parameters which are not returned on the resource from fields that are on the resource.
+Note, you could define these directly on the schema, but some people prefer to separate query parameters from all other fields.

 ```javascript
 new ResourceSchema(Product, schema, {